 We talk all the time here at ProSource about protein as a catalyst for muscle mass increase, as an agent for supporting enhanced physique and athletic performance.
 Clearly, these outcomes are of paramount concern to our fitness-conscious readers.

-But we don't often talk about protein in its most basic sense -- as food.
+Having said that, we don't often talk about protein in its most basic sense -- as food.
 But that's what it is, isn't it?
 Food.
 And now more than ever, it's essential that we all think about where our food comes from and why that sourcing is important.

 When it comes to food manufacturing and retailing, we live in a vast interconnected world of intricate supply chains.
 A fish caught off the shore of Peru can be iced, transported and appear on your dinner table here in the US in a few days.
 Olive oil pressed and extracted and bottled in Turkey will materialize in your supermarket almost as fast.
 More relevantly, for the terms of our discussion, whey protein rendered in France or New Zealand or China can serve as the source material for the protein formulas on store shelves in America.